The American Doorway

 These reflections trace three fault lines in the American spirit — roots severed, costumes splitting, rituals hollowed.
 Each reveals a different face of belonging lost and sought again: existential, gendered, spiritual.
 Read together, they form a braid — an invitation not to reinvent, but to remember.

-To be American has always meant standing in a doorway —
+To be American has always meant standing in a doorway — one foot in memory, one in invention.

-Together, they are not answers, but invitations—
+Together, they are not arguments but invitations —

 to step into the doorway, to hold the in-between,